Table of Contents

 1st January: Global Family Day

-Global Family Day is celebrated as peace and sharing.
-The main aim of this day is to maintain and spread message of peace.
+Global Family Day is celebrated with peace and sharing.
+The main aim of this day is to maintain and spread the message of peace.
 This idea is to promote peace around the world as Earth is on Global that belongs to everyone.

 2nd January: World Introvert Day:

-January 2nd is considered world’s introvert day in order to honor people who tend to be introverts by giving them space and time they require.
+January 2nd is considered the world’s introvert day in order to honor people who tend to be introverts by giving them the space and time they require.

 3rd January: International Body Wellness Day:

-January 3rd is celebrated as International Body Wellness day, a day to recommit to loving both our bodies and mind.
+January 3rd is celebrated as International Body Wellness Day, a day to recommit to loving both our bodies and minds.

 4th January – World Braille Day